ShyamkrishnanNair/e-commerce-angular/README.md

 ## Academic Context

-This project was part of my academic projects during my full-stack web development course at Suven Consultants.
+This project was part of my academic projects during my Full Stack Web Development course at Suven Consultants & Technology Pvt.
+Ltd, Mumbai.
 It provided an opportunity to apply the concepts and skills learned during the course to a real-world project scenario, helping to solidify my understanding of web development principles and practices.

 ## Technologies Used